-Daylight Saving Time Is a Great Time to Check Smoke and Carbon Monoxide Alarms
+Changing Our Clocks is Also the Time to Check and Replace Smoke and Carbon Monoxide Alarms

-Alarms should be tested each month and batteries replaced at least once per year
+All Alarms should be tested every month and batteries should be replaced at least once per year to maintain a safe home in case of fire or carbon monoxide danger

 Daylight Saving Time is the Perfect Opportunity to replace